ionides/pal-vs-pf/README.md

 It is run in R by ```knitr::knit('ms.Rnw')```

 The main calculations were carried out on the greatlakes Linux cluster at University of Michigan.
+The session info for the cluster can be found in the file "sessionInfo.txt".